andreaceccanti/iam-website/content/en/docs/tasks/deployment/voms/_index.md

 container.
 See the Podman/Docker Compose example for more information.

 Note that the private key must be readable by the user running the service.
-As it is not a good practice to make it world readable, it may be necessary to adjust its owner.
+As it is not a good practice to make it world readable, it may be necessary to adjust its ownership.

 ### Podman/Docker Compose example